svarlet/terrascope_case_study/README.md

 ### Principles

-Rooted in Agile principles and a Product Mindset, the following customer-centric delivery plan aims to slice feature development to achieve small-yet-frequent value-add deliveries.

-The making of software products is a function of its engineering processes: suboptimal development practices compound to exponential software rot and lead to unhappy management and customers.
-This plan recommends battle-tested techniques and practices:

-- Working iteratively and incrementally, delivering often, and getting feedback often;
-- Periodically reviewing our ways of working to do more of what works, and improve wasteful practices;
-- Developing a fast and exhaustive automated test suite that builds confidence about the state of the system in seconds;
-- Connecting teams directly with their customers to engage our product makers with the vision and their impact;
-- Empowering teams to design the software they build: how? at which pace?
-- Fostering a strong sense of ownership by co-deciding the roadmap and releases, and sharing the burden of on-call support.

-NB.
+### 🚀 Project Delivery Principles

+Our delivery approach is grounded in Agile principles with a strong focus on stakeholder value and incremental impact.

+Rather than building the platform layer by layer (e.g. database first, then API, then UI), we slice features **vertically** — delivering complete, usable subsets of functionality in each iteration.
+This approach enables faster feedback, earlier value creation, and de-risks technical dependencies as we go.

+Here’s how we would structure initial delivery:

+- **Sprint 1**: Onboard customers with accounts and activities uploads.
+Prepare foundational infrastructure.
+- **Sprint 2**: Integrate the AI Matcher service, unoptimized.
+Display activities status on the frontend.
+- **Sprint 3**: Mitigate AI Matcher service performance & scalability limits.
+- **Sprint 4**: Industrialize the product with observability tools.
+- **Sprint 5+**: Secure the platform by isolating customers with a single tenant infrastructure.

+Each sprint delivers vertical value to the user while keeping the system extensible.
+This ensures that we move fast without accumulating rework — and that we’re always aligned with real customer needs.

+### Sliced delivery plan

 The plan that follows should be challenged and rearranged in the face of market changes, customer feedback, or a shift in business priorities.
 It represents an optimistic strategy to construct the product from scratch.

-### Sliced delivery plan

 #### 🚀 Delivery #1